Akaame/Intervalt/README.md

 # Intervalt

-Intervalt tree implementation in Python.
+Interval tree implementation in Python.

 Interval trees hold intervals in tree structure so that overlaps can be observed faster.